impermeable/waterproof-vscode/walkthrough-data/initial-setup/auto-installer.md

 # Automatic Installer

+The Waterproof checker will also restart automatically, this might take a few seconds.

+**Starting the Installation**

-When running the automatic installer, a terminal window will appear and automatically download the necessary installer/packages onto your machine.
+When running the installer, a terminal window will open.
+The system will automatically download the required installer.
+Depending on your machine, this may take a few moments.

+**Uninstalling Previous Versions (If Needed)**

-If an instance of waterproof has already been installed on the machine, it will first be uninstalled and a pop-up will request permission for this.
+If you already have Waterproof installed, the installer will first uninstall it.
+A pop-up will ask for your permission before proceeding with the uninstallation.

-Use all default locations and prompts for the easiest installation experience.

-This installer is then run before being deleted once all libraries have been successfully installed.
-The lsp path is also updated in the Waterproof settings according to the operating system being used.
+**Installer Execution**

+After downloading, the installer will automatically run.
+Once the libraries are successfully installed, the installer will delete itself.

+**Note: Use Default Settings**

+To keep things simple, follow the default prompts and locations during the installation.
+This ensures the smoothest process.

+**Updating Paths**

+Waterproof will automatically update the necessary paths for your operating system in its settings.

+**Final Steps**

-Close the terminal when the installation is complete to continue using Waterproof.
+Once the installation is complete, close the terminal to continue using Waterproof.
+The Waterproof checker will restart on its own, and this may take a few seconds.